mathieux51/reply-demo/README.md

 npm run test:coverage
 ```

 ## Postman

 *Postman export is included in `/postman`.
 To import it follow [this link](https://www.getpostman.com/docs/v6/postman/collections/data_formats#exporting-and-importing-postman-data).*

-I used Postman to test the consistency of the API.
+I use Postman to test the consistency of the API.
 I did some very simple test.
 This command

 ```bash
 npm run test:postman